sandeep8591/simple-app/README.md

-This repo is for CI/CD testing purpose - Maven, Sonarqube, Nexus!!
+This repo is for CI/CD testing purpose - Maven, Sonarqube, Nexus!!!!